stef-cruz/athleteservice/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Debugging/Testing with IRB

+- Type `irb` in the console
+- Load the file you want to debug e.g. `load './lib/athleteservice/client.rb'`.
+Note: you have to load the file for every change you make to the file

+If you want to debug:
+- Add `byebug` to your gemspec file
+- Run `bundle install` to install the gem
+- Add `require 'byebug'` to the top of the file you want to debug
+- Comment `byebug` anywhere you want the debugger to stop

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/athleteservice.
+Bug reports and pull requests are welcome on GitHub at https://github.com/stef-cruz/athleteservice.

 ## License